Learn how to set up an automated email newsletter using the MailChimp RSS campaign feature in this detailed guide.

-Adding newsletter option to your website, however, is only half of the work if not less.
+Adding a newsletter option to your website, however, is only half of the work if not less.
 You will need to follow up with your subscribers and maintain the connection by keeping in touch with them on a regular basis.

 I know, the bigger problem here is that you simply don’t have time to send those newsletters on a regular basis.
 With so many website tasks such as creating and publishing content, updating on social media, maintenance, and others, it can be easily overwhelming.

-Sending automated email newsletters can be the best solution if you cannot keep up with sending newsletters manually on a regular interval.
+Sending automated email newsletters can be the best solution if you cannot keep up with sending newsletters manually at a regular interval.

 MailChimp, one of the most popular email marketing service providers, offers an easy solution that allows you to send automated emails to keep in touch with your subscribers.

-An RSS-Driven Campaign from MailChimp can easily integrate your RSS feeds in an email newsletter.
+An RSS-Driven Campaign from MailChimp can easily integrate your RSS feeds into an email newsletter.
 You can then automatically send your new content to your subscribers on a regular basis.

 In this tutorial, I will walk you through setting up an automated Newsletter with Mailchimp RSS.

-Setting up an RSS to email newsletter is easy, and it can save you a lot of time, especially if you don’t have time to compose newsletter manually every day or every week.
+Setting up an RSS to an email newsletter is easy, and it can save you a lot of time, especially if you don’t have time to compose a newsletter manually every day or every week.